Ada-Developers-Academy/jump-start-live/lessons/day1/readme.md

   She is a(n) actress.
   ```

+## Debrief
+* What new things did you learn today?
+* What topics are you still struggling with?
+* What did you especially enjoy about today's class?
+* What can be improved for future classes?

 ## Homework
 * Review your [Candy Machine](https://github.com/Ada-Developers-Academy/jump-start/blob/master/lessons/10-programming-expressions/assignments/candy-machine.md) solution and be prepared to talk with others about your code
+* Review the [Conditional notes](https://github.com/Ada-Developers-Academy/jump-start/blob/master/lessons/10-programming-expressions/notes/conditionals.md) from Jumpstart
+* Review the [Operators notes](https://github.com/Ada-Developers-Academy/jump-start/blob/master/lessons/10-programming-expressions/notes/operators.md) from Jumpstart

 ## Resources
 * [Good style madlibs](code/good_style_madlibs.rb)